bbriscoe/single-delay-metric/README.md

 ### Discussion paper

-# A Single Common Delay Metric for the Communications Industry
+# A Single Common Metric for Varying Packet Delay

 ## Introduction

-A real-time application invariably discards any packet that arrives after the jitter buffer's play-out deadline.
-This applies for any real-time application, whether streamed video, interactive media or online gaming.
+A real-time application invariably discards any packet that arrives after the play-out deadline, whether for streamed video, interactive media or online gaming.
 For this broad class of applications a median delay metric is a distraction---waiting for the median delay before play-out would discard half the packets.
 To characterize the delay experienced by an application it would be more useful to quote the delay of a high percentile of packets.
 But which percentile?
 The 99th?
 The 99.99th?
 The 98th?
-The answer is application- and implementation-dependent, because it depends on how much discard can effectively be concealed (1%, 0.01% or 2% in the above examples, assuming no other losses).
+The answer is application- and implementation-dependent, because it depends on how much discard can effectively be concealed in the tradeoff with delay (1%, 0.01% or 2% in the above examples, assuming no other losses).
 Nonetheless, it would be useful to settle on a single industry-wide percentile to characterize delay, even if it isn't perfect in every case.

 This brief discussion paper aims to start a debate on whether a percentile is the best single delay metric and, if so, which percentile the industry should converge on.

-Note that the question addressed here is how to characterize a varying delay metric.
+Note that the question addressed here is how to characterize varying delay.
 That is orthogonal to the questions of what delay to measure and where to measure it.
-For instance, whether delay is measured in the application, at the transport layer or just at the bottleneck queue depends on the topic of interest and is an orthogonal question to the focus of this paper.
+For instance, whether delay is one-way or two-way, and whether delay is measured in the application, at the transport layer or just at the bottleneck queue depends on the topic of interest and is an orthogonal question to the focus of this paper.
 Similarly, for delay under load, the question of which background traffic pattern to use depends on the scenario of interest and is an orthogonal question to the focus of this paper; which is solely about how to characterize delay variability most succinctly and usefully in *any* of these cases.

+## Target Usage

+The potential uses for this delay metric are similar to those for packet delay variation listed in IETF RFC 5481 [[RFC5481](#RFC5481)].
+That is: service level comparison, adapting de-jitter buffer size; adapting forward error correction parameters; determining queue occupancy; etc. Note though that the goal here is to characterize the delay that is effectively experienced not just to quantify the delay variation.

 ## Don't we need two metrics?

 In systems that aim for a certain delay, it has been common to quote mean delay and jitter.
-The distribution of delay is usually asymmetric, mostly clustered around the lower end, but with a long tail of higher delays.
-A traditional jitter metric is insensitive to the shape of this tail, because it is dominated by the *average* variability in the bulk of the traffic around the mean.
+The distribution of delay is usually asymmetric, mostly clustered around the lower end, with the median close to the minimum, but with a long tail of higher delays [[Sundar20](#Sundar20)].
+Most industry jitter metrics [[Sundar20](#Sundar20)] are insensitive to the shape of this tail, because they are dominated by the *average* variability in the bulk of the traffic around the mean.
 However, it doesn't matter how little or how much variability there is in all the traffic that arrives before the play-out time.
 It only matters how much traffic arrives too late.
 The size of all the lower-than-average delay should not be allowed to counterbalance a long tail of above-average delay.

 The argument for a single percentile delay metric is strongest for real-time applications, including real-time media [[Bouch00](#Bouch00)], [[Yim11](#Yim11)] and online games.
 But a delay metric is also important for non-real-time applications, e.g. web and transactional traffic more generally (e.g. RPC).
 Here, average delay is indeed important.
 But still, the user's perception is dominated by the small proportion of longer delays [[Wilson11](#Wilson11)].